-Non-influenza virus detections at PathWest increased in the past week (Figure 6).
+PathWest data for non-influenza respiratory virus detections were not available for the current week due to IT issues (Figure 6).

 Figure 6.
 Number of non-influenza respiratory virus detections at PathWest by week, 2021 to 2022

 Note: This graph is a summary of all WA samples positive for a common respiratory virus other than influenza reported by PathWest.